Martin Bryant: Death of Maurice Bryant

 With both Harvey and his father dead, Bryant became increasingly lonely.
 From 1993 to late 1995, he travelled overseas fourteen times and a summary of his domestic airline travel filled three pages.
 However, Bryant had felt as lonely travelling as he did at home in Tasmania.
-He enjoyed the flights, as he could endlessly speak to the people sitting adjacent to him who had no choice but to be polite.
-He later took great joy in describing some of the conversations he had with fellow passengers.
+While Bryant hated the destinations he visited his favourite part of his journeys were the long flights, as he could endlessly speak to his fellow passengers sitting adjacent to him who had no choice but to be polite.
+He later took great joy in recalling and describing some of the conversations he had with fellow passengers.
 Bryant ultimately became suicidal after deciding he had "had enough," stating, "I just felt more people were against me.
 When I tried to be friendly toward them, they just walked away."
-Although he had previously been little more than a social drinker, Bryant's alcohol consumption increased and, although he had not consumed any alcohol on the day of the massacre, had especially escalated in the six months prior.
+Although he had previously been little more than a social drinker, Bryant's alcohol consumption rapidly increased and although he was sober on the day of the massacre, had especially escalated in the six months prior.
 His average daily consumption was estimated at half a bottle of Sambuca and a bottle of Baileys Irish Cream, supplemented with port wine and other sweet alcoholic drinks.
 According to Bryant, he thought the plan for the massacre might have first occurred to him four to twelve weeks before the event.

 Port Arthur massacre

 Bryant has provided conflicting and confused accounts of what led him to kill thirty-five people at the Port Arthur Historic Site on 28 April 1996.
 It could have been his desire for attention, as he allegedly told a next-door neighbour, "I'll do something that will make everyone remember me."
 His defence psychiatrist, Paul Mullen, former chief of forensic psychiatry at Monash University, said Bryant became fascinated with the Dunblane massacre in Scotland: "He followed Dunblane.
 His planning started with Dunblane.
 Before that he was thinking about suicide, but Dunblane and the early portrayal of the killer, Thomas Hamilton, changed everything."

 Bryant's first victims, David and Noelene Martin, owned a bed and breakfast guest house called "Seascape."
-The Martins had beaten Bryant's father in purchasing the bed and breakfast, and his father had complained to Bryant on numerous occasions of the damage done to their family because of that purchase.
-Bryant apparently believed the Martins bought the property out of spite towards his family and blamed them for causing the depression that led to his father's suicide.
-He fatally shot the Martins in the guest house and stole their weapons and the property keys before driving to the Port Arthur site.
+The Martins had beaten Bryant's father in purchasing the bed and breakfast his father had made great efforts to secure financial support to purchase, and his father had complained to Bryant on numerous occasions of the damage done to their family because of that purchase.
+Bryant apparently believed the Martins bought the property out of spite towards his family and blamed them for causing the depression that led to his father's tragic suicide and sought revenge.
+He fatally shot the Martins in the guest house and stole their weapons and the property keys before driving towards the Port Arthur site.